What is docker

 --build : Force Docker Compose to re-evaluate / rebuild all images (otherwise, it only

-does that if an image is missing)docker-compose down
+does that if an image is missing)docker-compose down: Stop and remove all containers / services

 -v : Remove all Volumes used for the Containers - otherwise they stay around, even if